 Access your cash at fee-free ATMs across the country, many of which are located inside your favorite major retail stores.
-Plus, if you use an ATM that's not part of the TIAA Bank network, we'll even reimburse those ATM fees.4
+Plus, if you use an ATM that's not part of the EverBank network, we offer ATM fee reimbursement.

-- Zero TIAA Bank ATM fees
+- Zero EverBank ATM fees

 - 80,000+ fee-free ATMs nationwide

-- Unlimited ATM fee reimbursement with balances of \$5K or more4
+- Unlimited ATM fee reimbursement with balances of \$5K or more